sf-wdi-37/project-1/group-culture-building.md

 1. How do you prefer to receive feedback?
 For example, in email, slack, or in person?

+1. Anything else you'd like your teammates to know about how you work with others?

 ## Discussion

 Share your reflections among your team.

 ## Closing Thoughts